 Gestalt therapy is an existential, experiential form of psychotherapy which focuses on the individuals here and now (present moment) experience and awareness through its approach.
 Being a holistic form of psychotherapy, Gestalt therapy looks at the whole person in regards to their mind, and body (thoughts and feelings) inseparably.
 It’s a perfect way for individuals who are interested in finding out more about themselves.
 Achieving personal development and gaining an insight into Gestalt.

-Gestalt therapy group work offers the opportunity for individuals to explore personal issues with others who are interested in understanding themselves, and their relationship with others.
+Gestalt therapy center group work offers the opportunity for individuals to explore personal issues with others who are interested in understanding themselves, and their relationship with others.
 Some of the benefits that may arise from Gestalt group work are:

 - The development of greater awareness.

 - A chance to work and experiment with a wide range of emotions.